aalemayhu/3000/README.md

 # 3000

-a minimal music player for the macOS.
+a minimal music player for macOS.

 The main feature of the app is that it can play music from a folder and it treats it as a playlist. **Only MP3 and M4A files are supported**.
 For the player to show artwork the metadata has to be set.

+Use at your own risk.

 ## Why not use iTunes?